Your FOIA rights

 - If money is owed from a previous FOIA request that has remained unpaid for more than 30 days, Arlington County may require payment of the past-due bill before responding to a new FOIA request.

 - You must identify the records needed with reasonable specificity.
 This does not refer to or limit the volume or number of records requested; instead, it requires that a request be specific enough to identify and locate records.

 - You must ask for existing records or documents.
 FOIA allows for inspection or copying of records; it does not require the County to answer general questions about the work of the department involved, nor does it require the department to create a record that does not exist.

 - Records can be provided in the format in which they were created.

-- For example, if you’re requesting records maintained in an Excel database, you may elect to receive those records electronically, via email or on a computer disk, or to receive a printed copy of those records.
+- For example, if you’re requesting records maintained in an Excel spreadsheet, you may elect to receive those records electronically, via email or on a computer disk, or to receive a printed copy of those records.
 Records created by hand can only be provided in print.